Trial begins for man accused of pouring hot oil on sleeping woman, baby

 - Michael MaloneyEnglish actor

-Michael Maloney, 42, of Hamilton, is charged with aggravated burglary and two counts of felonious assault for the incident that happened Dec.
-21.
+Michael Maloney, 42, of Hamilton, is charged with aggravated burglary and two counts of felonious assault for the Dec.
+21, 2021, incident.

 Maloney remains housed in the Butler County Jail in lieu of $500,000.
-He was originally scheduled to go to trial in March, but the case was continued by Common Pleas Judge Greg Stephens until Tuesday after the defense filed additional pretrial motions.
+He originally was scheduled to go to trial in March, but the case was continued by Judge Greg Stephens until Tuesday after the defense filed additional pretrial motions.

-Maloney was expected to change his plea to guilty as charged during a May court hearing in exchange for the repeat violent offender specification being removed from the charges.

-Butler County Prosecutor Michael Gmoser said Maloney offered to plead guilty to all charges if the RVO specification was removed, the prosecution agreed.
+Butler County Prosecutor Michael Gmoser said Maloney offered to plead guilty as charged if the repeat violent offender specification was removed.
+The prosecution agreed and he was expected to change his plea during a May court hearing.
 But Maloney changed his mind.

-In 2000, Maloney pleaded guilty in Butler County Common Pleas Court to voluntary manslaughter for fatally beating a man to death with a baseball bat.
+Maloney pleaded guilty in 2000 in Butler County Common Pleas Court to voluntary manslaughter for beating a man to death with a baseball bat.
 Judge Keith Spaeth sentenced Maloney to the maximum sentence of 10 years in prison.
 In 2008, Spaeth denied Maloney's request for early release from prison.

-The injured woman, Jayla Witt, called dispatchers about 7:50 a.m. that December morning, screaming that someone had broken into her Grand Boulevard residence and burned her and the child.
+The injured woman, Jayla Witt, called dispatchers about 7:50 a.m. that December morning, screaming that someone had broken into her Grand Boulevard residence and burned her and the baby.

 "Somebody ran in my house," Witt told dispatchers.
 "I am burned.
 Me and my baby are burned."

 An investigation pointed to Maloney as the suspect.
 He was taken into custody Dec.
-29 in Kentucky, waived extradition and was booked into the Butler County Jail about 4:30 p.m. that day.
+29 in Kentucky, where he waived extradition and was booked about 4:30 p.m. that day into the Butler County Jail.

-According to court documents filed Friday by defense attorney Ched Peck, the injuries to the victims were accidental.
+The injuries to the victims were accidental, according to court documents filed Friday by defense attorney Ched Peck.l.

-Maloney's relationship to the victim and his motive has not been made known.
+Maloney's relationship to the victim and his motive has not been revealed.